-Study lab, math and ELA tutoring, and library access are all available to students after the regular school day.
-Students who stay after school for these services are provided transportation home, as needed, on the 4:00 activity bus.
-Additional assistance in reading and math is available during "specials" class period.
+Students receive additional instructional time through the school's reading lab and math lab.
+Based on a student's need, students may qualify for 5 hours per week of remedial instruction.
 A summer tutoring program is available for students during the month of June.
-This 2 1⁄2 hour program provides continued instruction in ELA and math, as well as opportunities for library/media access and silent reading.
+This 2 1⁄2 hour per day program provides continued instruction in ELA and math, as well as opportunities for library/media access and silent reading.
 The school library maintains summer hours throughout the break.